 You also can’t smoke on a bike or in a car, even if it’s parked, and even if you’re not the one driving.

 If you’re a tenant, your landlord can forbid you from consuming cannabis in your home when you sign your lease.
 Your landlord can also modify your lease.
-For a 12-month lease, the landlord must send you a notice 3-6 months before your lease renews.
-If you wish to contest the landlord’s modification, please visit the Régie du logement’s (Quebec rental board) website.
+For a 12-month lease, the landlord must send you a notice three to six months before your lease renews.
+If you wish to contest the landlord’s modification, please visit the Tribunal administratif du logement (TAL, formerly Régie du logement or rental board) website.

 If you are a medical cannabis user, special rules apply.
 Please visit Health Canada’s website for more information.

 In public, the possession limit is 30 grams of dried cannabis.
-The limit for other forms of cannabis is the equivalent of 30 grams of cannabis.
+The limit for other forms of cannabis is the equivalent of 30 grams of dried cannabis.
+For example:

-Please note, there are some places where you cannot possess cannabis in public:
+Please note that there are some places where you cannot possess cannabis in public.
+Here are examples:

 Driving while impaired is a crime.
 This means that if you have more than a certain amount of THC (the psychoactive component in cannabis) in your blood while driving, you can be charged with a crime.
 The seriousness of the crime depends on how much THC is in your blood.
 For more information please see our article on impaired driving.